mjhong0708/amp/docs/develop.rst

 You are welcome to contribute new features, bug fixes, better documentation, etc. to Amp.
 If you would like to contribute, please create a private fork and a branch for your new commits.
 When it is ready, send us a merge request.
 We follow the same basic model as ASE; please see the ASE documentation for complete instructions.

 As good coding practice, makes sure your code passes both the pyflakes and pep8 tests.
-(On linux, you should be able to run `pyflakes file.py` and `pep8 file.py`.)
+(On linux, you should be able to run `pyflakes file.py` and `pep8 file.py`, and then correct it by `autopep8 --in-place file.py`.)
 If adding a new feature: consider adding a (very brief) test to the tests folder to ensure your new code continues to work and write some documentation.

 It is also a good idea to send us an email if you are planning something complicated.